Bengal famine of 1943: Media coverage and other depictions

 The famine has been portrayed in novels, films and art.
 The novel Ashani Sanket by Bibhutibhushan Bandyopadhyay is a fictional account of a young doctor and his wife in rural Bengal during the famine.
 It was adapted into a film of the same name (Distant Thunder) by director Satyajit Ray in 1973.
 The film is listed in The New York Times Guide to the Best 1,000 Movies Ever Made.
 Also well-known are the novel So Many Hungers!
 (1947) by Bhabani Bhattacharya and the 1980 film Akaler Shandhaney by Mrinal Sen. Ella Sen's collection of stories based on reality, Darkening Days: Being a Narrative of Famine-Stricken Bengal recounts horrific events from a woman's point of view.

-A contemporary sketchbook of iconic scenes of famine victims, Hungry Bengal: a tour through Midnapur District in November, 1943 by Chittaprosad, was immediately banned by the British and 5,000 copies were seized and destroyed.
+A contemporary sketchbook of iconic scenes of famine victims, Hungry Bengal: a tour through Midnapur District in November, 1943 by Chittaprosad Bhattacharya, was immediately banned by the British authorities and 5,000 copies were seized and destroyed.
 One copy was hidden by Chittaprosad's family and is now in the possession of the Delhi Art Gallery.
 Another artist famed for his sketches of the famine was Zainul Abedin.